Start Again (OneRepublic song)

-"Start Again" is a song by American pop rock group OneRepublic, featuring American rapper Logic.
-The song was released on May 15, 2018, as a single from the Season 2 soundtrack of TV series 13 Reasons Why.
+"Start Again" is a song by American band OneRepublic, featuring American rapper Logic.
+The song was released on May 15, 2018, as a single from the Season 2 soundtrack of the TV series 13 Reasons Why.
 The track was released through record labels Mosley Music Group and Interscope Records.
-The song was written by OneRepublic frontman Ryan Tedder, Logic, Anita Blay, Danny Majic, Jez Ashurst, DJ Frank E, and Alex Stacey.
+"Start Again" was written by OneRepublic frontman Ryan Tedder, Logic, Anita Blay, Danny Majic, Jez Ashurst, DJ Frank E, and Alex Stacey.
 Production was handled by Tedder, Majic, and Frank E.

-The video for the track was released on June 22, 2018, through OneRepublic's YouTube account.
+The video for the track was released on June 22, 2018, through OneRepublic's YouTube channel.

 Music video

 The music video was released on June 22, 2018.
+The video starts with a man wearing a gas mask.
+It works as a warning, as a reflection of near reality in its profound crisis.
+It reflects the possible outcome of manmade destruction of the Earth by going to war.
+Nevertheless, in the last scene, it is revealed that the man was imagining all the destruction in his mind.
+At the very end, the man saw the television showing the consequences of global warming.